 - Sleeves should at least cover the shoulders.
 Tank tops, “cold shoulders”, and shirts with wide necklines which uncover the shoulders are examples of what not to wear.

 - Here’s one that not many of us think about until it’s too late: Shirt length.
-If your shirt extends above the waistband of your skirt/pants when you raise your arms to the top of your head, you should wear it with an undershirt or tank top underneath, or not wear it at all.
+If your shirt extends above your waistband when you raise your arms above your head, you should wear it with an undershirt or tank top underneath, or not wear it at all.

 - As a final but important note, choose fabrics wisely!
 Anything clingy, form fitting, or see through should be avoided.
 Some more see through fabrics can be solved by wearing a slip, which is worn under a skirt to keep light from travelling through the fabric when you stand in the sun, and also helps to decrease cling in some fabrics.